turbot/steampipe-plugin-aws/docs/tables/aws_lambda_event_source_mapping.md

 # Table: aws_lambda_event_source_mapping

 AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
-Event Source Mappings are triggers that route events from services like Kafka, Kinesis, SQS or SNS to the configured AWS Lambda.
+Event Source Mappings are triggers that route events from services like Kafka, Kinesis, SQS, or SNS to the configured AWS Lambda.

 ## Examples